Can I Pour Dry Concrete? (Common Pitfalls You Must Know)

-Pouring dry concrete is used by some to dry-fill holes and fence posts in the ground allowing the ground moisture to seep in and harden the concrete, however water is still recommended.
-You should not dry pour concrete on any project that needs a solid foundation.
-Pouring dry concrete with the absence of water, when a solid foundation is required will result in a weakened structure.
+Pouring dry concrete is used by some to dry-fill holes and fence posts in the ground.
+This allows the ground moisture to seep in and harden the concrete.
+However, water is still recommended.

 Dry Pouring Holes with Concrete